10 Best Percy Jackson Books in Order and Things To Know About Them

 • Print Lenght: 400 pages

-The fourth book in the Percy Jackson and the Olympians series is about the fifteen-year-old Percy Jackson and his demigod friends who had to stop an attack on Camp Half-Blood by Luck Castellan with the use of a Labyrinth created by Daedalus (an ancient Greek craftsman and artist).
-They achieved this by not allowing Ariadne’s string to fall into the wrong hands of Luke Castellan, who was possessed by the titan Lord that wanted to destroy them.
+The fourth book in the Percy Jackson and the Olympians series is about a 15-year-old Percy Jackson and his demigod friends who had to stop an attack on Camp Half-Blood by Luck Castellan.
+They were able to achieve this with the use of a Labyrinth created by Daedalus (an ancient Greek craftsman and artist).

 6. The Last Olympian (2011)